-Jefferson Public Radio (JPR), extends the regional educational mission of Southern Oregon University (SOU) by promoting lifelong learning, providing access to diverse arts and cultural programming, and fostering the intellectual growth and civic engagement of Southern Oregon and Northern California communities.
+Jefferson Public Radio (JPR), extends the regional educational mission of Southern Oregon University (SOU) by promoting lifelong learning, providing access to diverse arts and cultural programming, creating globally aware citizens and fostering the intellectual growth and civic engagement of Southern Oregon and Northern California communities.

 JPR operates one of the most extensive networks of transmitters and translators in U.S. public radio, enabling it to serve nearly 1.5 million potential listeners.
 JPR provides three unique program streams from a central studio – one dedicated to all news and public affairs programming, one dedicated primarily to classical music and one dedicated primarily to contemporary music by emerging artists.
 Audience ratings and per capita fundraising consistently place JPR as one of the most successful public radio organizations in the U.S.